 Buffy gets pregnant again.

-Andrew Wells finally strikes back: he hires Bloody Vengeance Inc. to go after a rare demon.
-Unbeknownst to Our Heroes, he's laid a trap and summoned something much bigger and nastier to ambush them.
+March - Andrew Wells finally strikes back: he hires Bloody Vengeance Inc. to go after a rare demon.
+Unbeknownst to Our Heroes, he's laid a trap and summoned something much bigger and nastier to ambush them: Archaeus, the demon lord who originated the Master's line.
 Andrew's plan goes awry when he loses control of the summoned demon, and it turns on him.
 Buffy tries to save Andrew, and loses the baby as a result of slaying-related injuries.
 Spike, grief-stricken, accuses her of deliberately choosing Andrew's life over that of their child because of her lingering doubt and guilt about Warren's death.
 Buffy feels betrayed and furious (not least because she's got some not-dissimilar self-recrimination going on.)
 They have a huge fight, say unforgivable things, and Spike leaves.
 Alex is to young to really understand what's going on, but Bill and Connie do not take it well - Bill blames his father for leaving (having had Spike on a pretty lofty pedestal, it's a huge blow when his father turns out to have feet of clay) while Connie blames her mother for driving her father away.

 In LA, Cordelia runs for City Council(or something) the beginning of a successful political career.

-Angel gets wind of Wesley's plan through Harmony and sees an opportunity.
+August - Angel gets wind of Wesley's plan through Harmony and sees an opportunity.
 He talks Spike (and nore reluctantly, Buffy) into helping him infiltrate W&H in an attempt to find the muo-ping and re-soul Wesley.
 His elaborate plot involves allowing Wesley to capture Spike and deliver him to Sebassis, so that Spike can work from the inside to discover where Wesley is concealing his soul.
+To Lie Down With Wolves

 Willow is finally able to restore Wesley's soul; Wesley does not take it well.
 Angel and Cordelia convince Wesley that it's better to light a candle yadda yadda.